KarthikBS-6/linux_resource_monitor/README.md

-# InsightPulse – Linux Resource Monitor with Visual Intelligence
+# Linux Resource Monitor

-A lightweight Python-based tool that collects CPU and memory usage from a Linux server every 10 minutes, stores the data in a structured CSV file, and visualizes performance trends using Matplotlib.
-Built for automation via Jenkins and designed to be modular, beginner-friendly, and portfolio-ready.
+A Python-based tool that collects CPU and memory usage from a Linux server every 10 minutes, logs the data to a CSV file, and visualizes performance trends using Matplotlib.
+Designed for automation via Jenkins and built with clarity and modularity for portfolio visibility.

 ---